reef-technologies/handbook/agreements.md

 A Reef Technologies member who requests co-funding for hardware they need to perform their work will be sent the equipment by the company.

-The hardware is bought by Reef Technologies and belongs to the company until its value has decreased either by 50% or by the maximum co-founding value ($1536 or $512).
+The hardware is bought by Reef Technologies and belongs to the company until its value has decreased either by 50% or by the maximum co-funding value ($1536 or $512).

 In reality, the benefit of using this policy amounts to more than 50% of the hardware's original value.
 By the time you purchase it from Reef Technologies, you will be charging a higher hourly rate and inflation will have likely further devalued the amount you need to pay for the hardware.
 All that after getting to use some nice gear at no immediate cost in the meantime.

-After the value of the hardware meets one of the two conditions, the staff member gains ownership by purchasing the hardware from Reef Technologies at its current price (50% of the initial price or initial price less maximum co-founding value).
+After the value of the hardware meets one of the two conditions, the staff member gains ownership by purchasing the hardware from Reef Technologies at its current price (50% of the initial price or initial price less maximum co-funding value).

 The hardware is never returned to Reef Technologies.
 In all cases, it remains with the individual.

 If a staff member on trial period requests hardware assistance, they will be assigned the company hardware that is currently available.
 After the trial period, the staff member is welcome to use the co-funding policy to buy the hardware of their own choice.

-The hardware will belong to Reef Technologies until its value has decreased either by 50% or by the maximum co-founding value ($1536 or $512).
+The hardware will belong to Reef Technologies until its value has decreased either by 50% or by the maximum co-funding value ($1536 or $512).

 ### Example situation 1: